When students should ask for help

 Our main piece of advice is not to let the situation get worse.
 While you may well be able to find the solution yourself, don’t assume things will be fine.

-Former tutor Tim Burrows said: “If you are finding things tricky we really want you to tell us rather than suffering in silence.
+One of our tutors advises: “If you are finding things tricky we really want you to tell us rather than suffering in silence.

 “If you still don’t understand something having looked at it, tried questions on it, looked at it again and talked to someone else about it, then it’s time to seek help.